Milan–Cortina 2026: How Italy Is Redefining the Economics and Sustainability of the Winter Olympics

 6. Societal Impact and Political Context

-Beyond economics and infrastructure, Milan–Cortina 2026 serves as a test of Italy’s social cohesion and political credibility.
-The Games come at a time when Europe is rethinking the balance between national identity, fiscal responsibility, and environmental obligations.
-Italy positions itself as a bridge between heritage and modernity.
+Beyond economics and infrastructure, Milan–Cortina 2026 is a test of Italy’s social cohesion and political credibility.
+The Games take place in a Europe that is debating how to balance national identity, fiscal responsibility and environmental obligations.
+Italy positions itself as a bridge between heritage and modernity, using the event to project a renewed national narrative.

 6.1 Public Acceptance in Italy